-2. You’ll see a list of current and expired self-assessments.
+2. You’ll see a list of current and past self-assessments.
 Look for the self-assessments for the appropriate certification you are recertifying and click on the "Launch" tab.
 Make sure to locate the appropriate exam.
 Choose from:

 This will launch the Self-Assessment exam window.